Sweet Potato topped lamb pie

 Preheat the oven to 200°C (fan 180°C), 400°F or Gas Mark 6

 In the meantime, get started on the sweet potato topping by bringing a saucepan of water up to the boil, put in the 2 whole sweet potatoes and simmer for 5-6 minutes.
-(Note – if you are using normal potatoes cut them in half as they take longer to cook)
+Note 1 : – if using normal potatoes cut them in half as they take longer to cook Note 2 : The potatoes are not being fully cooked here just enough so they can be grated.

-- Put the mixture into an oven proof dish and scatter the grated potato over the top, fluffing it up with a fork
+• Put the mixture into an oven proof dish, scatter the grated potato on top & fluff it up with a fork